Toward a Holistic Evaluation of Robustness in CLIP Models: 3D Awareness

 \textbf{CNN-based CLIP models demonstrate stronger robustness to 3D-related corruptions as corruption intensity increases.} Fig.~\ref{fig:3dcc} shows the performance of ViT-based and CNN-based CLIP models across various 3D-related corruptions (\textit{Fog}, \textit{Near Focus}, \textit{Z-motion Blur}, \textit{Flash}, \textit{XY-motion-blur} and \textit{Flash}) at different severity levels (Level $1$, Level $3$, and Level $5$).
 For each row, the slope of the CNN-based models is consistently steeper than that of the ViT-based models, indicating that CNN-based models experience less degradation in performance as the clean ImageNet validation accuracy increases.
 This suggests that CNN-based models are more robust in maintaining accuracy under 3D distortions.

 Furthermore, as the corruption intensity increases (moving from Level 1 to Level 5), the gap between the slopes, represented by $tan(\Delta_S)$, widens.
 This increase highlights that the advantage of CNN-based models becomes more pronounced under higher severity of corruptions, particularly for challenging distortions like \textit{Fog} and \textit{Z-motion Blur}.
 The growing slope difference indicates that CNN-based models are increasingly more capable of handling severe 3D corruptions compared to ViT-based models.
 These results reinforce the importance of visual encoder architecture in achieving robustness across varying corruption intensities, with CNN-based models consistently outperforming ViT-based models, especially as the corruption severity escalates.
-When considered alongside the results from the correspondence matching, these findings underscore the pivotal role that visual encoder architecture plays in enhancing robustness to 3D corruptions, extending the conclusions of prior studies~\cite{fang2022data, gadre2023datacomp}, which suggest that the out-of-distribution (OOD) generalization of CLIP is primarily shaped by the pre-training data distribution.
+When considered alongside the results from the correspondence matching, these findings underscore the pivotal role that visual encoder architecture plays in enhancing robustness to 3D corruptions. \wj{Lastly, ViT-based CLIP models struggle with 3D geometric understanding, whereas DINO models perform better.
+This has implications for downstream multimodal models like LLaVA~\cite{liu2024visual}, which typically rely on CLIP backbones.
+Combining DINO with CNN-based CLIP features could improve spatial reasoning, as suggested in recent study~\cite{kar2024brave}.}